Conventional Financing Principles

 The majority of Islamic home financing options in Malaysia today are based on the Bai Bithamin Ajil (BBA) concept.
 A small number of alternatives are based on the Musyarakah Mutanaqisah (MM) concept (which will not be covered in this article).

 The principal amount, tenure and profit rate determines the “sale price” and the profit earned by the lender.
-Like Conventional financing, payments are deferred over installments.
+Like Conventional financing, payments are deferred over instalments.

 The loan contract for BBA Islamic Financing is known as a Sale and Buy-Back Agreement.